jadijadi/lpic1book/1021_design_hard_disk_layout.md

 var	Variable data

 ## Partitions
-In linux world, devices are defined at /dev/.
+In Linux world, devices are defined at /dev/.
 First SCSI disk is /dev/sda, seccond SCSI disk is /dev/sdb, ... and first SATA disk (older systems) is /dev/hda.

-You have to *PARTITION* the disks, that is creating smaller parts on a big disk and calling them /dev/sda1 (first partition on first SCSI disk) or /dev/hd**b**3 (3rd partition on seccond disk).
+You have to *PARTITION* the disks, that is creating smaller parts on a big disk and calling them /dev/sda1 (first partition on first SCSI disk) or /dev/hd**b**3 (3rd partition on second disk).

 ````